 Second, the running Vimshottari dasha is checked.
 The astrologer notes the current mahadasha lord, antardasha lord, and pratyantardasha lord and asks whether any of them appears in the significator list compiled in step one.
 If the current period lord is a significator of the relevant cusps, the job is timed for the current window.

 Third, the ruling planets at the moment of the question are computed.
-The four ruling planets are listed and compared to the significators and to the current dasha lords.
-If at least one ruling planet matches a significator that is also a current dasha or antardasha lord, the astrologer announces that the job will materialize within the running pratyantar period.
-If the ruling planets do not align, the answer is either delayed to a later sub-period or, in some cases, that the job will not come — and the native should focus their effort elsewhere.
+The five primary ruling planets are listed and compared to the significators and to the current dasha lords.
+If at least one ruling planet matches a significator that is also a current dasha or antardasha lord, the astrologer treats the job as likely to materialize within the running pratyantar period.
+If the ruling planets do not align, the answer is either delayed to a later sub-period or, in some cases, judged unlikely for that opportunity, and the person is advised to focus effort elsewhere.

 This three-step routine is the most distinctive feature of working KP practice.
 Once a student has internalized it, they can move from question to verdict in a few minutes, and the verdict has the structural justification a Parashari reading often lacks.